pcrockett/philcrockett.com/src/links.md

 each other and establish direct encrypted connections when possible.
 Relies on the
 {% newTabLink "WireGuard protocol" "https://www.wireguard.com/" %}.
 I use it extensively, including some of the less documented features like {% newTabLink "exit nodes" "https://github.com/pcrockett/tailscale-container" %} and
 {% newTabLink "subnet routers" "https://tailscale.com/kb/1019/subnets/" %}.
-It&rsquo;s a networking Swiss army knife.
+It's a networking Swiss army knife.

 ### Standard Notes